Reducing Environmental Impact

 Collaboration with External Organizations

 Conservation International (CI), is a nonprofit organization dedicated to building a healthier, more prosperous and more productive planet through science, policy and partnerships.
-7‑Eleven is a member of CI’s Business and Sustainability Council, a forum for corporate leaders taking positive environmental actions in their businesses, to explore mutually beneficial ways to further reduce its environmental impact.7- Eleven is a member of the Retail Industry Leaders Association’s Retail Sustainability Initiative (RSI).
+SEI is also a member of the Retail Industry Leaders Association’s Retail Sustainability Initiative (RSI).
 RSI is an industrywide educational forum for the largest U.S. retailers.
 It brings its members together to share leading practices, identify future trends, benchmark with peers, and collaborate on common industry sustainability challenges.

 Promoting Energy Saving

 LED lights are energy efficient, eliminate use of hazardous materials and comply with local regulations to reduce light pollution.
 They enhance the customer shopping experience and support store safety.
-7-Eleven’s LED lighting program is part of the company’s energy-efficient design standard and is a significant contributor to the company’s CO2 reduction goals.
+SEI's LED lighting program is part of the company’s energy-efficient design standard and is a significant contributor to the company’s CO2 reduction goals.
+In 2018, the company installed LED lighting in 267 stores.
 As of December 31, 2017, more than 6,000 stores feature LED lighting.
 Stores that changed from fluorescent to LED lighting can achieve an estimated annual energy saving effect of 38,756 kWh per store.

 Energy Management Systems(EMS)

-7-Eleven stores energy management systems (EMS)s enable remote control of heating, ventilation and air conditioning (HVAC) and refrigerant equipment, which yield significant energy consumption.
+SEI stores energy management systems (EMS) enable remote control of heating, ventilation and air conditioning (HVAC) and refrigerant equipment, which yield significant energy consumption.
 The systems monitor, control and optimize the performance of energy-consuming equipment, and generate real-time data to perform diagnostics and optimization routines to reduce energy consumption and manage costs.
-In 2017, the company continued to install EMS.
-Currently, nearly 6,000 stores have EMS installed, enabling stores to achieve an estimated energy savings effect of 16,323 kWh per store, per year.
+In 2018, the company installed EMS in 289 stores.
+Currently, more than 6,200 stores have EMS installed, enabling stores to achieve an estimated energy savings effect of 16,323 kWh per store, per year.

 Shifting Focus to Renewable Energy